lubien/ufpa-graphs-2017/README.md

 # ufpa-graphs-2017

-Code from my Graphs class at UFPA with Marcelle Motta
+Code from my Graphs class at UFPA with Pablo Cabral and profesor Marcelle Motta